imagineeeinc/Imagineeeinc/README.md

 <!--
 **imagineeeinc/Imagineeeinc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-Over here we develop state of the art Software.
+here I develop state of the art Software.

-We own Wood the application suite and other small projects.
+I own Wood the application suite and other small projects.

 <center>----</center>